dhutapratama/docs/filesystem.md

     );

 > **Warning**
 > Unprintable and invalid unicode characters will automatically be removed from file paths.
-Therefore, you may wish to sanitize your file paths before passing them to Laravel's file storage methods.
+Therefore, you may wish to sanitize your file paths before passing them to Lets's file storage methods.
 File paths are normalized using the `League\Flysystem\WhitespacePathNormalizer::normalizePath` method.

 <a name="specifying-a-disk"></a>
 #### Specifying A Disk